Alexander Cobbe: Further campaigning

 Still in British Somaliland in 1903, Cobbe was commanding a flying column ahead of the main body moving against Diiriye Guure.
 He had orders to secure the water supply at Wardair.
 Having established a zariba (a camp fortified with a thorn hedge) near Gumburu, he had cause to send forward a company of men under Lieutenant Colonel Plunkett to secure the return of a small scouting party.
 The company was overwhelmed by a large Dervish force and Plunkett, all his British and Indian soldiers, and most of the Central African soldiers with him were killed.
 It was a major disaster.
 Cobbe testified that he had given Plunkett strict instructions not to engage the main body of the enemy and explicitly stated that Plunkett had disobeyed his orders.
 Cobbe was at the final major battle of the war, Jidballi, on 10 January 1904, but seems to have attracted no mention in despatches.
 The Somali campaign added two clasps to his Africa General Service Medal: "Somaliland 1902–04" and "Jidballi".

-As a further reward for his services, in September 1904, Cobbe was "noted for consideration of the Brevet rank of Lieutenant-Colonel on attaining the rank of Major" and in December 1907, immediately after having been promoted to the substantive rank of major, he was duly further promoted to brevet lieutenant colonel.
+As a further reward for his services, in September 1904, Cobbe was noted for consideration of the brevet rank of lieutenant colonel on attaining the rank of major and in December 1907, immediately after having been promoted to substantive major, he was duly further promoted to brevet lieutenant colonel.
 In February of that year Cobbe, had been appointed a staff captain at headquarters in India, but that lasted only until February 1908, his new rank presumably deserving a more senior post.
-In April 1910, he was appointed a Staff Officer Grade 1 and in May 1912 he was promoted colonel with seniority from 2 December 1911 although, when appointed an Aide-de-Camp to the King in June 1912, he is described as a brevet colonel.
-In 1911, he was awarded King George V's Coronation Medal.
+In April 1910, he was appointed a Staff Officer Grade 1 and in May 1912 he was promoted colonel with seniority from 2 December 1911 although, when appointed an aide-de-camp to the King in June 1912, he is described as a brevet colonel.
+In 1911, he was awarded the King George V's Coronation Medal.